 It’s not about which is formal, it’s about when should “is that correct” and “is that right” be used.
 However, “is that correct” is considered more formal than “is that right”.
 Even with this information, one should use “is that correct” and “is that right” only when they’re called for.

-Both “is that correct” and “is that right” ask the accuracy, but “is that correct” implies such accuracy which is a fact, meaning it has been searched and is considered a fact.
-Whereas, “is that right” asks for accuracy in the matters of opinions.
+Both “Is that correct” and “Is that right” ask for accuracy, but “Is that correct” implies such accuracy, which is a fact, meaning it has been searched and is considered a fact.
+Whereas “Is that right?” asks for accuracy in opinion matters.

-“Is that correct” is considered more polite than “is that right”, but it doesn’t mean that they can be used interchangeably in every situation.
-It’s merely about being alert and thinking before speaking or writing, with that you won’t be making mistakes.
+“Is that correct?” is considered more polite than “Is that right?” but it doesn’t mean they can be used interchangeably in every situation.
+It’s merely about being alert and thinking before speaking or writing, so you won’t be making mistakes.

 “Is that right?”
 VS “Is that true?”